fastapi/fastapi/docs/en/docs/alternatives.md

 ### <a href="https://www.starlette.io/" class="external-link" target="_blank">Starlette</a>

-Starlette is a lightweight <abbr title="The new standard for building asynchronous Python web">ASGI</abbr> framework/toolkit, which is ideal for building high-performance asyncio services.
+Starlette is a lightweight <abbr title="The new standard for building asynchronous Python web applications">ASGI</abbr> framework/toolkit, which is ideal for building high-performance asyncio services.

 It is very simple and intuitive.
 It's designed to be easily extensible, and have modular components.